jansppenrade2/Docker-Container-Updater/README.md

 #### E-Mail Notifications

-> ⚠️ To receive e-mail notifications, you need to install and configure `sendmail` on your docker host.
+> ⚠️ To receive e-mail notifications, you need to install and configure `sendmail` on your docker host first.

-> ℹ️ If you're using the Docker image you can allow the container to use your host's sendmail command and configuration by adding the following mounts:
+> ℹ️ If you're using the [official Docker image](https://hub.docker.com/r/janjk/docker-container-updater) of `Docker Container Updater` you can allow the container to use your host's `sendmail` command and configuration by adding the following mounts:
 >
 >##### Docker CLI
 >```